leudz/shipyard/guide/0.7/src/learn-by-example/spark.md

 }
 ```

-`grow`'s code could be simpler but this version makes `Friend`s grow from their center which feels a lot more natural.
+`grow`'s code could be simpler but this version makes `Friends` grow from their center, which feels a lot more natural.

-It appears our `Friend`s want to come close to the `Player`, likely to give them a hug.
+It appears our `Friends` want to come close to the `Player`, likely to give them a hug.

 ```rust,noplaypen
 const SPEED: f32 = 1.5;